 Bi-colour SE.
-Our trials staff always raves when this is harvested.
-A hybrid producing attractive, blunt 8” ears bursting with 16 rows of rich-tasting bi-coloured kernels.
-Tall plants and high ear set makes picking easy.
-Maturity 75 days.
+The name says it all!
+Our Trials Staff always raves when Luscious is harvested.
+A hybrid producing attractive, blunt, 8" ears bursting with 16 rows of rich-tasting bi-colour kernels.
+Tall plants, 78”, with a high ear set make picking easy.
+Maturity in 75 days.
 Treated seed only.

 Sugary Enhanced (SE): This corn type has higher sugar content than standard sweet corn.
 Its sweet taste and creamy texture makes SE the type preferred by many growers.
 Sow 7-10 days later than normal early varieties.